-If your plan provider decides that you need covered services that are not available from Kaiser Permanente, he or she will request a referral for you to see an Out-of-Plan Provider.
+If your plan provider decides that you need covered services that are not available from Kaiser Permanente, they will request a referral for you to see an Out-of-Plan Provider.

 4. DISCLOSURES AND NOTICES

 A. Method for Informing Covered Persons